cerassus/REST-API-for-gamergeek/README.md

 # REST-API-for-gamergeek
-Simple REST API written in node.js with Express and Mongoose for my Gamergekk project
+Simple REST API written in node.js with Express and Mongoose for my Gamergeek project